joanvelja/Confidently_Exiting/blogpost.md

 <a id="1">[21]</a>
 Geva, Mor, Avi Caciularu, Kevin Ro Wang, and Yoav Goldberg.
 "Transformer feed-forward layers build predictions by promoting concepts in the vocabulary space." arXiv preprint arXiv:2203.14680 (2022).

+<a id="1">[22]</a>
+Raffel, Colin, Noam Shazeer, Adam Roberts, Katherine Lee, Sharan Narang, Michael Matena, Yanqi Zhou, Wei Li, and Peter J. Liu.
+"Exploring the limits of transfer learning with a unified text-to-text transformer."
+Journal of machine learning research 21, no. 140 (2020): 1-67.

+<a id="1">[23]</a>
+Rajpurkar, Pranav, Jian Zhang, Konstantin Lopyrev, and Percy Liang.
+"Squad: 100,000+ questions for machine comprehension of text." arXiv preprint arXiv:1606.05250 (2016).

+<a id="1">[24]</a>
+Gliwa, Bogdan, Iwona Mochol, Maciej Biesek, and Aleksander Wawer.
+"SAMSum corpus: A human-annotated dialogue dataset for abstractive summarization." arXiv preprint arXiv:1911.12237 (2019).

+<a id="1">[25]</a>
+See, Abigail, Peter J. Liu, and Christopher D. Manning.
+"Get to the point: Summarization with pointer-generator networks." arXiv preprint arXiv:1704.04368 (2017).

+<a id="1">[26]</a>
+Fabbri, Alexander R., Irene Li, Tianwei She, Suyi Li, and Dragomir R. Radev.
+"Multi-news: A large-scale multi-document summarization dataset and abstractive hierarchical model." arXiv preprint arXiv:1906.01749 (2019).

+<a id="1">[27]</a>
+Cettolo, Mauro, Marcello Federico, Luisa Bentivogli, Niehues Jan, Stüker Sebastian, Sudoh Katsuitho, Yoshino Koichiro and Federmann Christian.
+“Overview of the IWSLT 2017 Evaluation Campaign.”
+International Workshop on Spoken Language Translation (2017).